Racial discrimination in the workplace is illegal. But you would be surprised to know that it is practiced in several organizations.

 Ways to Solve Racism:

-- Create an anti discriminatory policy regarding racism and the consequences of them at workplace.
+- Create an anti discriminatory policy regarding racism and the consequences of them at the workplace.

 - Create a diverse workforce and share the policy about racism to every employee